 Some of the previous research on exhibition types and their components proved a connection between knowledge acquisition and the ways in which exhibit types and their components are organized.
 The results show that exhibits which encourage more participatory engagement from visitors and which involve a greater number of senses in this engagement, through components like real objects and sound, are more effective in transmitting knowledge.
-These studies classify the exhibition components in a range extending from the most "abstract" to the most "concrete."
-Hence an exhibit with only text on flat panel is considered the most abstract, whereas an exhibit with objects, visual materials, representations of reality, and interfaces allowing sensory involvement is defined as the most concrete.
+These studies classify the exhibition components from the most "abstract" and the most "concrete", and define an exhibit with only text on flat panel as the most abstract, whereas an exhibit with objects, visual materials, representations of reality, and interfaces allowing sensory involvement are defined as the most concrete.
 The results proved that a concrete exhibition has the most significant effect on knowledge gain.
 In this context, the exhibit - Design Station kiosk can be recognized as having well-defined features.
 In addition, the layout of the graphical material located on the "notebook pages," presents the game theme and instructions precisely.
-For this purpose, text and the graphics are organized in information chunks.10 Cognitive theories suggest that that human mind has the ability to most efficiently process information organized into 3-5 information chunks.
-The question of how the Design Station exhibit kiosk attempts to accomplish the other two tasks needed for transmitting knowledge, to motivate users to engage with the exhibit and to facilitate an understanding of the presented material, is discussed further in the paper, along with how success at these tasks can be assessed.
+For this purpose, text and the graphics are organized in information chunks .
+Cognitive theories suggest that that human mind has the ability to most efficiently process information organized into 3-5 information chunks.
+The question of how the Design Station exhibit kiosk attempts to accomplish the other two tasks needed for transmitting knowledge, to motivate users to engage with the exhibit and to facilitate an understanding of the presented material, will be discussed below, along with how success at these tasks will be assessed.